Skip to main content

 Dear [Customer Service Department],

-Please confirm by [Response Date] whether the refund will be processed or whether you need any additional information.
+Please confirm by [Response Date] whether the refund will be processed or whether you require any additional information.
 If I do not receive a response, I will review the next complaint route available through the relevant consumer agency, payment provider or dispute process in my country.

 Kind regards,